Fred Gramann, Guest Conductor

 The ringing floor will be set up on Thursday evening and Friday morning.
 All bells and equipment will be delivered from the ferry to the Theatre at the Grand and placed under the tables.
 Attendees will be able to set up their ringing area prior to 2:00 PM Friday; groups will be called to the Theatre when it is their turn.
 PLEASE NOTE: There is not a lot of extra space like we typically have in convention centers.
 Please be considerate of your fellow ringers.

 The closing concert will begin at 2:30 PM Saturday.
-For folks who are not staying over on the island Saturday night, we anticipate that the last ferry back to the mainland will depart at 6:00 PM to both destinations (subject to change).
+For folks who are not staying over on the island Saturday night, we anticipate that the last ferry back to the mainland will depart at 6:00 pm for Mackinaw City.

 Early Registration – $152* per person, received by February 16, 2018